-Directed by: Peter Jackson
+- Directed By: Peter Jackson

-The Lovely Bones was first in development in 2000 at Film4, which optioned the soon to be novel as a manuscript that was less than halfway completed.
+The Lovely Bones was first in development in 2000 at Film4, which optioned the soon to be published novel as a manuscript that was less than halfway completed.
 Lynne Ramsay signed on as director and began adapting the manuscript into a screenplay and the budget was initially set at $15 million.
-Ramsay also continued writing the later half of the script without seeing the completed novel and once she was handed the finished book, she said, “I got the rest of the book, and I thought the latter half had no drama, and was pretty schmaltzy, and I’d been going in the wrong direction.”
+Ramsay also continued writing the latter half of the script without seeing the completed novel and once she was handed the finished book, she said, “I got the rest of the book, and I thought the latter half had no drama, and was pretty schmaltzy, and I’d been going in the wrong direction.”
 Once the book was published in 2002 and became a bestseller, executives wanted Ramsay to rewrite the script and keep it close to the source material.
 Also around this time, Steven Spielberg began buzzing around the project, since he liked the novel and in 2004, while Peter Jackson was working on King Kong, he scooped up the rights — which went over to DreamWorks.
 After years of working on the project, Ramsay was booted off completely.

 The Lovely Bones was retooled as a big budget picture and cost $63 million after tax breaks and was financed by DreamWorks with some capital from Film4.
 Ryan Gosling was set to star, but he clashed with Peter Jackson after the actor gained 20 pounds for the role against the director’s wishes and also showed up to set with a huge beard.
-He was fired and replaced one day before filming began by Mark Wahlberg — who had just completed filming the disaster The Happening and then immediately signed onto this misguided disaster.
+He was fired and replaced one day before filming began with Mark Wahlberg — who had just completed filming the disaster The Happening and then immediately signed onto this misguided disaster.